(Read the full article with all images and media at forestfriend.ca)

 In the fall of 2019, I approached Paul MacInnis and Chaz Thorne of Soul Tribe Live about doing a project with a class of NSCAD students.
 The aim was to design the experience of—and components for—a live multi-day workshop called the Soul Tribe Masterclass, a training course geared towards small-scale entrepreneurs with ethical, spiritual and community service oriented businesses.
 The upcoming Masterclass was scheduled for spring 2020, in Montreal, QC.

-Paul and Chaz had run workshop had run several times before, and I’d taught some design modules in the latest iteration, held in Halifax in November of 2019.
-The clients were looking for more...
+Paul and Chaz had run the workshop several times before, and I’d taught some design modules in the latest iteration, held in Halifax in November of 2019.
+The clients were...